mitre/microsoft-iis-8.5-site-stig-baseline/README.md

 # microsoft-iis-8.5-site-stig-baseline

-InSpec Profile to validate the secure configuration of Microsoft Internet Information Services (IIS) 8.5 Site, against [DISA](https://iase.disa.mil/stigs/)'s **IIS 8.5 Site Security Technical Implementation Guide (STIG) Version 1, Release 5**.
+InSpec Profile to validate the secure configuration of Microsoft Internet Information Services (IIS) 8.5 Site, against [DISA](https://iase.disa.mil/stigs/)'s **Microsoft IIS 8.5 Site Security Technical Implementation Guide (STIG) Version 1, Release 5**.

 ## Getting Started
 It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __winrm__.